nhsconnect/prm-gocd-infra/README.md

 ## Deployment

-You can pick which deployment to manage by setting environment variable `NHS_ENVIRONMENT`.
+You can pick which deployment to manage by setting environment variable `GOCD_ENVIRONMENT`.
 To make changes in production, set
 ```
-export NHS_ENVIRONMENT=prod
+export GOCD_ENVIRONMENT=prod
 ```

 To make changes in this deployment, run: